rbms-bsc/DCRMR/_pages/Additional-notes/Note-on-item.md

 <a name="9.4.3.4">9.4.3.4</a> Always include in Note on item a designation of the holding institution (e.g., a name, acronym, or code).
 Provide identification such as a designation of the item's physical location (e.g., a shelfmark) or an indication of the item's copy number (if the institution holds more than one exemplar of the manifestation) if considered important.

-## 9.4.31 Statements relating to a substantially unchanged impression or state
+## 9.4.31 Statements relating to a substantially unchanged printing or state

-<a name="9.4.31.1">9.4.31.1</a> Record information about statements relating to a substantially unchanged impression or state, if such statements have not been recorded as a [Designation of edition](/DCRMR/edition/Designation-of-edition/) and if considered important (see [3.22.33.1](/DCRMR/edition/Designation-of-edition/#3.22.33.1)).
+<a name="9.4.31.1">9.4.31.1</a> Record information about statements relating to a substantially unchanged printing or state, if such statements have not been recorded as a [Designation of edition](/DCRMR/edition/Designation-of-edition/) and if considered important (see [3.22.33.1](/DCRMR/edition/Designation-of-edition/#3.22.33.1)).

 >**Example:**
 ><CITE>Library copy: “Ninth printing, December, 1954”-- title page verso</CITE>